The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: Small to mid-sized IT teams needing a self-serve, content-rich platform for upskilling, and large enterprises seeking a supplemental, constantly updated technical training library.
+• Best For: Small to mid-sized IT teams that need a self-serve platform for employee upskilling, and large enterprises looking for a supplemental, frequently updated technical training library.

-• Pricing: Team Plan has posted per-user pricing, billed annually.
-Enterprise requires a custom quote for access to the full catalog, advanced features, and custom IT content integration.
+• Pricing: The Team Plan has a posted per-user price that is billed annually.
+The Enterprise tier requires a custom quote to access the full catalog, advanced features, and custom IT content integration.

-• Pros: Very broad and frequently updated course catalog with strong coverage of current IT trends and certifications, transparent pricing for the Team plan, and a strong focus on technical and professional skills.
+• Pros: A very broad and frequently updated course catalog with strong coverage of current IT trends and certifications.
+The platform focuses on technical and professional skills.

-• Cons: Not a full-featured LMS for custom content creation and complex administration, often requiring integration with another system for comprehensive IT training management.
-Analytics on the base Team plan are limited.
+• Cons: It is not a full-featured LMS for building custom internal content or handling complex administration.
+It requires integration with another system for complete training management.
+Analytics on the base Team plan are somewhat limited.

-• Key Takeaway: For IT teams needing immediate access to a wide array of up-to-date technical content and certification prep, Udemy Business is a highly valuable, low-overhead solution.
+• Key Takeaway: For IT teams that need immediate access to a wide array of technical content and certification preparation, Udemy Business is a high-value, low-overhead solution.

 Explore how it stacks up against other online learning platforms for business.